pselect()

 Return value:

-The ordinal numbers of the member that fulfils condition x or that makes the result of expression x equals y in the given sequence. @a option works to return a sequence composed of all the ordinal numbers of the member that fulfils condition x, and return a sequence composed of the ordinal numbers of all the members when x is null.
+The sequence numbers of the member that fulfils condition x or that makes the result of expression x equals y in the given sequence. @a option works to return a sequence composed of all the sequence numbers of the member that fulfils condition x, and return a sequence composed of the sequence numbers of all the members when x is null.

 Example: